ppernot/MS-Ana/README.md

   - 1D fit in the *m/z* space, assuming that the *CV* value is the `CV_ref` given in the `tgTable`

+### Fit algorithm

+We use a non-linear (weighted) least-squares algorithm to estmate the parameters of the model: the `nls` function of the `stats` package
+\[1\].

+The parameters are constrained to intervals defined by control variables defined below.
+For the 2D fits, we implemented a ‘fallback’ strategy to 1D fit in the *CV* space, in cases where the 2D optimizations does not converge.
+The effective dimension of the fit is reported in the results tables.

 ### Control variables